Pradhan2017/simple-login-webapp/README.md

 # simple-login-webapp

- It is a login web application, created using Javascript and jquery with validation.
+ It is a login web application, created using jquery with validation.

 # How to run this project